Choir Rehearsal Schedule Planner

 Generate and review the schedule.

 Click the button to generate the schedule.
-The planner creates a list of rehearsal dates based on your inputs, along with totals for sessions and hours.
+The planner creates a list of rehearsal dates based on your inputs, along with a total-hours result.
 Review the dates to ensure they align with your venue availability and other commitments.

 -